Easy Ways to Practice Earth Day Ideas All Year Long

 Earth Day was founded by United States Senator Gaylord Nelson on April 22, 1970.
 It is a worldwide event that celebrates support for protection of the environment.

-There are many parts of our environment such as the oceans, land, natural resources, soil, population, rainforest, ozone layer, and more.
+There are many parts of our environment such as the oceans, land, natural resources, soil, population, rainforest, the ozone layer, and more.
 Earth Day focuses on preserving and protecting all parts of our environment.

 Of course, there are varying opinions on which part of the environment need more attention than others.
 Each group of people think that their cause is most important.